 Music is just noise waves moving through the air.
-The waves that The Beatles created, with those gingelly gangly guitars, harmony vocals, and catchy tunes really hit me and shook me to the core.
+The waves that The Beatles created, with those gingelly gangly guitars, harmony vocals, and catchy melodies really hit me and shook me to the core.

 Anyway, The Beatles are the BAR that I have used to measured music ever since.

 As a teenager, when my friends were into The Jam and The Clash, I was wearing a Beatle jacket, and being called all sorts of names for liking an old band from the ’60s.
 "Cunningham, you look like a dick in that coat”

 My Auntie Margaret was born in 1935 and trained in Belfast as a nurse.
 She knew I was a big Beatle fan, and told me one of her patients was Yoko Ono.
 She worked in some very prestigious private hospitals in London in the 1950s and ’60s.
 A pregnant Yoko Ono was admitted to the Queen Charlotte's Hospital London, but sadly a few days later, she had a miscarriage (21st November 1968).
 Just before the miscarriage, the fetal heartbeat was recorded.
 It was included in Lennon and Yoko's 1969 album Life With The Lions, followed by two minutes' silence.

 John Lennon stayed by her bedside and ended up sleeping on the floor of her hospital room.
-They were so impressed with the care Margaret gave them, that as they were leaving the hospital, they gave her a signed copy of an album.
-The note on the album read, “To Margaret, thanks for everything, from John and Yoko”
+So impressed were they with the care Margaret gave them, that they gave her a signed copy of a recent album.
+The handwritten note on the cover read, “To Margaret, thanks for everything, from John and Yoko”

-Now, a couple of things to keep in mind here.
-I’m pretty sure she wasn’t a Beatle fan, Frank Sinatra was more her cup of tea, and I can’t see her being that fussed on John Lennon.
+Now, a couple of things to keep in mind here; I’m pretty sure she wasn’t a Beatle fan, Frank Sinatra was more her cup of tea, also I can’t see her being that fussed on John Lennon.
 That being said, I was really excited to think there might be a signed copy of a Beatle album in our family.
 Now here’s the kicker.

 The album was controversial because it had naked photos of John and Yoko on the cover.
 Auntie Margaret wouldn’t have been impressed with that at all.
 So, she gave it away.